 - Transbay Park

-After the new Transit Center opens, the Temporary Terminal site will be transformed into a new public park.
+After the new Transit Center opens, a portion of the Temporary Terminal site will be transformed into a new public park.

 - Light Column